New Schedule Available

 See Class Schedule

 Saturday November 3 from 8:30 AM - 4 PM | Mary Immaculate

 How can you lead more adults to a relationship with Christ in community?
 One way is through an innovation lab.
-Innovation Labs are interactive, collaborative learning and design experiences for parish leadership teams to create new projects in faith formation.
-The lab include lunch and is free with the purchase of a book!
+Innovation Labs are interactive, collaborative learning and design experiences for parish leadership teams to create new projects in adult faith formation.
+The lab includes continental breakfast and lunch and is free with the purchase of a book!

 Start Crafting Innovation

 The 12th annual Dallas Ministry Conference is back!
 This is a unique and powerful opportunity to join in prayer and fellowship with Catholics from around the diocese and beyond.
 Listen to speakers, engage with Catholic leaders, and be refreshed in ministry at this 3 day conference with content in both English and Spanish.

 Monday October 15 from 12:30 PM - 3 PM | St. Jude

 Join our network of adult faith formation leaders to share ideas, events and resources and to be part of a community of support.
 Our topic for this gathering is "Effective networking."